Updated on April 3rd, 2022

 While electronic drum sets do not offer a considerable financial savings when compared to conventional “ Electronic Traps,” electronic options do offer the budding percussionist space-saving possibilities.

 In apartments, small studios and the like, electronic sets afford the musician decent sound in a compact package.
 They are versatile instruments.
-Electronic kits feature digital enhancements that allow the musician to tweak the volume and pitch generated by the drum heads.
+Electronic Traps feature digital enhancements that allow the musician to tweak the volume and pitch generated by the drum heads.

 Some brand models produce several hundred unique sounds that add funk and improvisation capabilities to the solo or ensemble setting.

-What follows is a tidy list of the best beginner options available in the electronic market.
+What follows is a tidy list of the best beginner electronic drum options available in the electronic market.
 While this list is not exhaustive, it provides the novice with some good starting points in his/her search for an ideal electronic set.

 Consultation with professional percussionists is always advised.
 Percussionists removed from the sales side of the industry may offer the novice good insight into brands and models without feeling the obligation to promote a particular brand.

 Roland is a name recognized in the digital instrument community for consistent quality and playability.
 In the electronic drums portion of the Roland family, two instruments standout as fantastic options for the novice percussionist.

 A sublime practice instrument, the HD-1 is ideal for the home studio or school rehearsal room.

 With a sturdy build and a good track record of durability, the HD-1 can manage the rigors of a heavy-handed beginner and live to play again.